After our drain tile renovation destroyed our lawn, we laid sod.

 Wild clover naturalized early on.
 It mostly blooms white, like the short Dutch clover, but often with a hint of pink.
-I wonder if it’s interbred with the larger red clover which we grew fields of on the homestead?
+Is it interbred with the larger red clover, which we grew fields of on the homestead?
 So sweet.
 Think clover honey…

 (FYI – I’ve never been stung in our yard).

 Self-heal, aka purple deadnettle, works wonderfully as a low-growing groundcover too.
 Like the clover, it stays green while grass browns in the summer dry.
 Prunella vulgaris blossoms attract more beneficial insects into our yard.
 The seed feeds birds, too.

 The European Creeping Buttercup is well established under our apple tree & along the shady foundations of the house.
 Ranunculus repens resides safely below the lawnmower blades.
 It colonizes via runners.
 New roots spring off a runner a few inches from the mother plant, creating a baby.
 Then the same runner continues along for more adventures.
 In our yard, it’s never crept toward the drier, sunnier areas.

 But the deer avoid the whole plant.
 They’ll graze carefully all around it.
 To mammals, buttercup is toxic.
 (Blisters inside the mouth & throat are reason enough to avoid.)

 That said, insects enjoy the flowers.

 I recently learned from Dr. L. A. Gilkeson that insects have declined at least 45% since the 1970s. (!!
 That’s 10 times faster than we’re losing mammals !!)
 The decline is mostly due to habitat loss – and lawns don’t count as ‘habitat’ if they’re monocultures.